kptdev/kpt/rollouts/docs/development.md

 make manifests
 ```

-Remove old CRDs and apply the new CRDs to your cluster by running:
+Remove current Rollout and RemoteSync objects from your cluster.
+Then, remove old CRDs and apply the
+new CRDs to your cluster by running:

 ```sh
 make uninstall